-As a general rule of thumb, you should avoid wearing anything too casual (this includes jeans, t-shirts, sweatshirts or anything you would wear to the beach).
+As a general rule of thumb, you should avoid wearing anything too casual (this includes jeans, t-shirts, sweatshirts, etc.).
 The same is true of overly festive or revealing clothing.
 You do not necessarily need to wear black, but bright, vibrant colors may seem out of place.

 If you’re not sure what type of clothing is appropriate, call the funeral home.
 Their staff will know the type of service the family has planned and should be able to give you advice on what would be appropriate.

 2. Arrive Early

 You should arrive at least 10 minutes before the scheduled start time and plan to stay for the duration of the service.
 Many funerals begin with a processional of the deceased and his or her family and end with a recessional.
 Just like a wedding, the first few rows are often reserved for family and close friends.
 It is expected that guests will be seated before the service begins and remain until the family has left.

 If you arrive late or need to leave early, choose an aisle seat toward the back.
 Do your best to enter and/or leave quietly so you do not disturb other attendees.
 Sometimes, funeral home staff will be on hand to help you find a seat.
 In that situation, simply let the usher know you would like to sit toward the back.